rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

   - [ ] Select one of the template-sheets from the Google Drive folder: "[HIA Templates (public)](https://drive.google.com/drive/folders/1eoKlwKqPXagTnkQGxj0JpH5TRplqXX-C)".

     > [!TIP]
-    > The template-sheet "[HIA - Staging Demo/Example](https://docs.google.com/spreadsheets/d/1l43SgRymj3EPBOd-wp3mWrfcqDZlKbuAy7HQGo8YnT8)" is recurrently used to test all HIA functionalities, so it is the best starting point to understand how the app works and what it offers.
+    > The template-sheet "[HIA - All Features - Demo](https://docs.google.com/spreadsheets/d/1l43SgRymj3EPBOd-wp3mWrfcqDZlKbuAy7HQGo8YnT8)" is recurrently used to test all HIA functionalities, so it is the best starting point to understand how the app works and what it offers.

   - [ ] Click "**File**" > "**Make a copy**"; from now on, you will only work on this copy of the template-sheet.
 Give the sheet a descriptive title.
   - [ ] Share the file with "**Anyone with the link**" set to "**Viewer**".